 A Troy-Bilt lawn mower can begin leaking gas from a dirty carburetor with stuck parts or a failing gasket.
-Leaking gas can also be the result of deteriorating fuel parts including fuel lines, fuel pump, fuel filter, gas tank, gas cap and seals.
+Leaking gas can also be the result of deteriorating fuel parts including fuel lines, fuel pump, fuel filter, gas tank, and gas cap seal.

 Items Causing Your Troy-Bilt Mower to Leak Gas